nickmaccarthy/Tattle/docs/install.rst

 Setup & Install
 -------------------
-Lets assume we will assume will be installing Tattle to ``/opt/Tattle``, if you are installing into a different location, replace ``/opt/tattle`` with your install directory.
+For the sake of this documentation we will be installing Tattle to ``/opt/Tattle``.
+If you wish to install Tattle into a different location, simply replace ``/opt/tattle`` with your install directory.
 ::
     cd /opt
     git clone https://github.com/nickmaccarthy/Tattle